mutaician/odin-recipes/README.md

 # odin-recipes

-This is a basic recipe website
+## Description
-To practice what I learnt today (Basics of HTML)
+This is a basic recipe website I created to practice the fundamentals  of HTML.